ankitects/anki-manual/src/deck-options.md

 introduced consistently - otherwise you could end up in a state where some notes had all their cards introduced and other notes had only one or two.
 Please see the "bury related" option below for more info.

+### Learning cards vs graduated cards
+The settings will only affect cards in [learning](https://docs.ankiweb.net/studying.html?#learning) mode.
+Once the card is graduated (has been learnt), it will enter [reviewing](https://docs.ankiweb.net/studying.html?#reviewing) mode and the settings in this sectios are no longer applicable to them.
+The difference between a graduated card and a card in learning phase is , basically, that a card in learning phase doesn’t have ease, so pressing “Again” on that card, won’t affect its ease.
+Graduated cards, on the other hand, get an ease value: each time you press 'Again' on a graduated card , Anki will decrease that card’s ease by 20%,  which will have a strong impact on future reviews for that card.

 # Lapses